mcsee/Software-Design-Articles/Articles/TDD Conference 2021/TDD All The Things/readme.md

 - BDD suggests we should start methods with 'should' instead of 'test'.
 - Nowadays we have annotations on tests.
-- BDD forces us to think about behaviour.
+- BDD forces us to think about behavior.
-- TDD cycle as behaviour: Test = Describe Behaviour, Pass = Change Behaviour, Refactor = Amplify the positives
+- TDD cycle as behavior: Test = Describe behavior, Pass = Change behavior, Refactor = Amplify the positives
 - The sandwich methodology: Say something good, then something bad, and after that something good again.
 - The sandwich done well: describe what you want and don't let people write their own code.
 - Try to find psychological safety.